Join Us as We Work Together to Solve Hunger

 MANNA recovers excess food and various products from local and national manufacturers, wholesalers, growers, packers, distributors, supermarkets, individual donors and trucking companies.
-Local food industry partners such as Ingles, Wal-Mart, Lipman Produce, Food Lion, Milkco, BI-LO, and many others, support us our efforts to end hunger in Western North Carolina.
+Local food industry partners such as Ingles, Wal-Mart, Lipman Produce, Food Lion, Flavor 1st Growers and Packers, Milkco, BI-LO, and many others support us in our effort to end hunger in Western North Carolina.

 - Your donation is tax deductible, as allowed by law